jammer-sysops/adbusters-website-2025/src/content/articles/welcome-to-the-new-asceticism.md

 On the savannah, we might have had to walk for days for a squirt of the stuff — maybe we’d find a fig tree with a few luscious morsels.
 Yum: payoff.
 Now we get the payoff without the hunt.
 Salt, fat, sugar ‘n spice — right in your face, on the buffet table of consumer culture.
 Everything but the crumb-scraper — and if you want that too, click now and an Amazon driver will drop it on your doorstep before the sun goes down.
 All dopamine, all the time.

 Here’s what happens when you get too much of a good thing too quickly: a mechanism kicks in to try to restore balance.
 Dopamine is sloshing around.
-So our brains slash production, not just back to baseline levels but &nbsp;to well below them.
+So our brains slash production, not just back to baseline levels but  to well below them.
 Which sets up a feedback loop: craving and gorging, repeat.
 “Which makes us all more depressed, more irritable,” Lembke said, “and less able to take joy from the things that used to give us joy — the things that have given people joy for generations.” *Even the smallest deprivations now hurt like hell. *

 The mismatch between the world we were designed for and the pigpen we built for ourselves means every one of us fights private battles every day.
 And Lembke believes this will be our new normal for the foreseeable future — hundreds and hundreds of years.
 Unless we hatch a new plan in a big hurry — some new way to live.